-The Draft Plan was informed by a Stage 2 AA and this Natura Impact Report has been prepared to accompany it on public display.
-Mitigation was integrated into the Draft Plan that allows this report to conclude that that the Draft Plan is not foreseen to give rise to any significant effects on designated European sites, alone or in combination with other plans or projects1.
-The Draft Plan and AA Natura Impact Report will be placed on public display and submissions will be invited.
+The Draft Plan was informed by a Stage 2 AA and a Natura Impact Report (an earlier version of this consolidated Natura Impact Report) was prepared to accompany it on public display.
+Submissions received may result in non-material alterations being made to the Plan.

+Mitigation has been integrated into the Plan that allow this report to demonstrate that the Plan to be adopted2 is not foreseen to give rise to any significant effects on designated European sites, alone or in combination with other plans or projects3.